saijainam/staysafeinthailand/README.md

 ## _For human rights defenders_

-#### About this guide: This is for human rights defenders staying in Thailand.
+#### About this guide: This is for foreign human rights defenders staying in Thailand.

 #### _Disclaimer:_
 **_This guide is not intended as legal advice.
 If you need specific legal advice, you should contact a lawyer or organizations such as Burma Lawyer Council,  Protection International, MAP Foundation_**